subtalegames/mimir/.docs/src/use-cases/tips.md

 You may find that there are no valid tips based on what you've defined and your game's current state; this is completely normal behaviour!

-`Ruleset::evaluate` returns an `Option<Rule<FactKey, Outcome>>`: this means that you can use a match expression and perform some alternative logic if no matching tip is found (i.e. pick from a selection of predefined, generic tips).
+`Ruleset::evaluate` returns an `Option<Rule<...>`: this means that you can use a match expression and perform some alternative logic if no matching tip is found (i.e. pick from a selection of predefined, generic tips).

 ### Multiple valid tips